donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/tao-graduate.jpg" alt="Tao Graduate" width="200px"/>

-As we have said before, Tao is great at writing mathematics and it shows.
-Also for some reason the AMS graduate textbooks just feel comfortable to me in a strange way I can't really describe.
+As I have said before, Tao is great at writing mathematics and it shows.
+On top of this, the AMS graduate textbooks just feel comfortable to me in a strange way I can't really describe.
 Anyway, it's good, try it out.
 Now on to books that discuss measure theory motivated mostly by probability:

 **[Measures, Integrals and Martingales](https://www.amazon.com/Measures-Integrals-Martingales-Ren%C3%A9-Schilling/dp/1316620247/)**, *René L. Schilling*